 Should I run my chainsaw dry?
-You should never run your chainsaw dry.
-You should instead use a quality gas stabiliser.
-A stabiliser will keep your fuel fresh and protect your fuel system from damage caused by stale gas.
+Never run your chainsaw dry.
+You should instead use a quality gas stabilizer.
+A stabilizer will keep your fuel fresh and protect your fuel system from damage caused by stale gas.

 In this guide you’ll learn the risks associated with running your saw dry, you’ll understand what components are at risk and also a fool proof alternative to running your saw dry.

 This stuff is all pretty basic, I promise you won’t need a degree in engineering to apply this knowledge.